Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Potting Medium

 The best potting medium for Calathea Medallion Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Buy quality Calathea potting medium online from Etsy.
+All purpose potting mixes are ideal for this plant.

 Repotting